vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 160 commits since the previous release, including 78 fixes.
+More than 169 commits since the previous release, including 83 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Wed Dec  7 02:33:49 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Dec  8 02:28:29 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER